Switzerland–European Union relations

-Switzerland is not a member state of the European Union (EU).
-It is associated with the Union through a series of bilateral treaties in which Switzerland has adopted various provisions of European Union law in order to participate in the Union's single market, without joining as a member state.
-Among Switzerland's neighbouring countries, all but one (the microstate Liechtenstein) are EU member states.
+Switzerland is not a member state of the European Union (EU) or the European Economic Area (EEA), despite being a member of the European Free Trade Area (EFTA).
+It is associated with the Union through a series of bilateral treaties in which Switzerland has adopted various provisions of EU law in order to participate in the European Single Market, without joining the EU.
+Among Switzerland's neighbouring countries, all but one (Liechtenstein) are EU member states (though all including Liechtenstein are EEA members).
+Switzerland borders four EU member states: Austria, France, Germany and Italy.

 Trade

 The European Union is Switzerland's largest trading partner, and Switzerland is the EU's fourth largest trading partner, after the United Kingdom, United States and China.
 Export of goods from Switzerland accounts for 5.2% of the EU's imports; mainly chemicals, medicinal products, machinery, instruments and time pieces.
 In terms of services, the EU's exports to Switzerland amounted to €67.0 billion in 2008 while imports from Switzerland stood at €47.2 billion.